-The Forum on European Culture 2020: We the People
+The Forum on European Culture 2020

 In September 2020, artists, activists, dreamers and thinkers will again take centre stage in Amsterdam during the third instance of the Forum on European Culture.
 As an initiative by De Balie and DutchCulture, it is founded in the belief that Europe's future lies in the hands of the arts and imagination, rather than in backroom Brussels talks and boardroom negotiations.
 If Europe is something, it is a cultural construction.
 The Forum will energetically contribute to the cultural construction of Europe, by investigating the shared challenges and experiences of its demos.
 Within the theme We the people, the Forum will explore civic engagement, among other things, by inviting protest movements from all over the continent and by looking for the core tenets of democracy with Company New Heroes.
 Additionally, the Forum opens up space to discuss the cultural significance of popular cultural practices such as football and cuisine.
 Spanning a wide range of topics and incorporating many different perspectives on Europe and its people, the first few programmes are now online and available for ticket sales.